icra/GLOBALFATE/README.md

 For any question, please contact cfont@icra.cat or rmarce@icra.cat.
 Please refer our article:
 Font C., Bregoli F., Acuña V., Sabater S., Marcé R. *GLOBAL-FATE: A GIS-based model for assessing contaminants fate in the global river network* (under discussion) https://doi.org/10.5194/gmd-2019-8

+The compiled file will be sent by requirement, please write to the authors asking for it.